2020s in economic history: United States

 In June 2020, economic analyst Jim Cramer said that the response to the COVID-19 recession has led to the biggest transfer of wealth to the ultra-wealthy in modern history.
 On 30 July 2020, it was reported that the U.S. 2nd quarter gross domestic product fell at an annualized rate of 33%.

 Venezuela

 Venezuela launches its second monetary overhaul in the past three years by cutting six zeros from its currency in order to simplify accounting.
 This move was in response to hyperinflation, which reached an annual record of 1,743%, amid a serious ongoing economic crisis.

-Asia-Pacific
+Pacific

 Australia

 The unemployment level of 5.1% is projected to rise to a 25-year high of 10.0%, according to Treasury data released in April 2020.
 The JobSeeker Payment unemployment benefit base rate was almost doubled in April when it had a Coronavirus Supplement of A$550 added to it, but Prime Minister Scott Morrison said that this would likely be reduced when the pandemic ends.